-Common European Framework for languages (CEFR) levels are defined among the entry requirements of each degree’s or master’s programme and showed in the box below.
+Common European Framework of Reference for languages (CEFR) levels are specified among the entry requirements of each degree programme and listed in the box below.

-Students can certify their English by presenting a language certificate or by taking a Placement test.
-Students without a valid language certificate, must take the Placement Test at their first year, between October and January.
+Students can certify their English proficiency by submitting a language certificate among those accepted by the University or by taking a Placement test.
+Students without a valid language certificate must sit the Placement Test at their first year, between October and December/January.

-Those who have not attained the language level required by their degree programme through the placement test must attend an English language course.
+Those who will not have attained the language level required by their degree programme via Placement test must attend an English language course.

-Important notice: some degree programmes include an English entry test, which follows different rules from the Placement test.
+Important notice: some Master's degree programmes demand a specific English language level as an entry requirement for prospective students.
+Therefore, an entry test is required, not a Placement test.
 To be certain of that, it is always necessary to check the entry requirements of your programme.